 Emergencies can happen anytime, including during business hours.
 You can’t predict when they will happen, but you can take actions to make your business more prepared.

-An important step to getting prepared is finding out what the risks are and how they can impact on your business.
+Find out what the risks are and how they can impact on your business.
 Risks include natural hazards, health emergencies and utility failures.

 If you have staff, talk to them about the risks they think are most relevant to your business.

 Businesses have an obligation to be prepared for an emergency.
-In most cases we can’t predict when an emergency will happen, but we can make plans to make sure our staff are safe, our financial and personal losses are reduced and we are able to get back to business as soon as possible.
+In most cases we can’t predict when an emergency will happen.
+But we can make plans to make sure our staff are safe, our financial and personal losses are reduced and we are able to get back to business as soon as possible.

 Your plan should include the following.